 Hell, can you pick up your injured or sick girlfriend and get her to safety if there’s a fire?
 If not, you’re failing in the man department.
 Yes, some have legit reasons they can’t, such as injuries, illness, or age, but many if not most modern men can’t accomplish that and have no legit excuses as to why they can’t.
 That does require one to spend every waking minute of free time lifting weights, but a minimal fitness standard for being a functional human being that can rise to a challenge does exist.
 Women are by nature, smaller and weaker than men.
 Obviously not the case 100% of the time (so don’t get your panties in a wad you feminist wadcutters…) but as a general rule, that’s the case.

 Me, I think women and men should be as physically strong as possible for health and lifelong functionality, but that’s another topic.
 Some women are pretty damn strong, many (sadly), not so much, none of which is your concern as a man per se.
 End of the day, a man should be able drag an injured person to safety, get himself over an obstacle, or when called on, lift heavy shit when his woman, friends, or family needs his assistance.
 If you can’t, and can supply no legit reason for that, get your ass onto a regular exercise program pronto.
 The benefits to health and visual appeal to the opposite sex, or sex of your preference, are added benefits of regular exercise obviously, but basic functional strength for both everyday life and possible emergencies is your job as a man.
-For some ideas how to get yourself into shape, see my web site BrinkZone.com
+For some ideas how to get yourself into shape, this web site has tons of info!

 5: Remember, “You don’t have to like it, you just have to do it”